Upgrading a Database

 +

-Upgrades and maintenance patches are scheduled as needed on databases to provide a reliable service with the latest features.
+Upgrades are scheduled as needed on databases to provide a reliable service with the latest features.

 This page walks you through support, timeframes, and maintenance jobs for database upgrades in Couchbase Capella.
-Use the procedures on this page to view and reschedule upgrade maintenance jobs for your clusters.
-For an overview of clusters, see Databases Overview.
+Use the procedures on this page to view and reschedule upgrade maintenance jobs for your databases.

 Couchbase Server Version Support